odilecooper/pageReranking/README.md

 ## Evaluator
 The code of the evaluator used in this paper is stored in the `/simulator/` folder.

-The implementation code of the model is in `model.py`, the loading code of the model is in `load_simulator.py`, and the pre-trained parameters are stored in `simulator.pkl`.
+The implementation code of the model is in `model.py`, the loading code of the model is in `load_simulator.py`, and the pre-trained parameters are stored in `simulator`.

 ## PP-HRL
 We use HMDP to model the page recommendation problem and use the PP-HRL model to solve it.